madgen/madgen.github.io/posts/Fur-Rebecca.markdown

 inWhich: I provide a not-so-awkward recommendation service for her.
 ---

+### 6th of November, 2018

+- Twenty-Four Hours in the Life of a Woman by Stefan Zweig.
+I don't remember any other story I've read with more vivid imagery.

 ### 29th of October, 2018

 - Yazz Ahmed concert in Cambridge Jazz Festival on the 18th of November